mittinatten/freesasa/README.md

 The program has been tested successfully with several versions of GNU C Compiler and Clang/LLVM.
 Building the library only requires standard C and GNU libraries.
+If [json-c](https://github.com/json-c/json-c) is available, the library will be built with support for JSON output.
 Developers who want to do testing need to install the Check unit testing framework.
 Building the full reference manual requires Doxygen (version > 1.8.8).
 Building the Python bindings requires Cython.
 Changing the selection parser and lexer requires Flex and Bison.
 These build options, which add extra dependencies, are disabled by default to simplify installation for users only interested in the command line tool and and/or C Library.

 Citing FreeSASA
 ---------------